mattbobambrose/vapi4k/vapi4k-docs/topics/GettingStarted.md

 ### Install ngrok

-[ngrok](https://ngrok.com/) is a tool that allows you to expose your local server to the internet.
+The [ngrok](https://ngrok.com/) proxy allows you to expose your local vapi4k ktor server to the internet.
 It is very useful for developing vapi4k apps because it greatly decreases your iteration time.
 It is also useful for watching the traffic between your app and the vapi.ai platform.
 To install ngrok, go to the [ngrok download page](https://ngrok.com/download) and follow the instructions for your operating system.